MaxMalts/Online_Board/README.md

 # Online Board

 This is a board that you can share with others.
 Everything you draw or change will be visible to other users of the application.
+This program is a client so it needs a server to be run.
+You can visit the server repository by [this link](https://github.com/egor79k/blackboard_server).

 ## Build and deploy